bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## Why EPUB?

 It is the belief of this author that the Truth and Reconciliation Commission of Canada's report should be as accessible as widely as possible to all Canadians in a variety of formats.
 With the popularity of e-readers and the affordances available via digital book formats (e.g. 'popover endnotes'), the author of this project feels that making a digital publication of the Commission report summary will provide significant utility and accessibility to all interested readers.
+A static PDF is simply not designed for a reflowable and accessible experience.

 EPUB is a broadly supported public standard for e-reading software with built in support in software available on many operating systems and directly on many hardware e-readers such as Koobo and Nook.
 Furthermore, this format can be easily converted to other e-reader formats such as Amazon Kindle.